evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 **Side/blind spot assist** is a standard driver assist system.
 This side assist system helps to detect traffic in blind spots.
 ### Driving Automation

+The Hongqi E-HS9 Exclusive offers driving automation on level 1.

-With the   level 2 system, you get the following driving automation features.
+With the   level 1 system, you get the following driving automation features.
 - Adaptive Cruise control.
-- Autosteer: keeps the car in your lane and slows down if needed in traffic.
-The system limits how long you can drive without touching the steering wheel.
 - Automatic parallel parking.